Here’s how to close your Bank of Queensland account and options to move your money out correctly

 Also, any international payments you make - be they to pay invoices, manage your payroll, or pay your employees - are made using that famous mid-market exchange rate.
 That makes the process of making international payments way cheaper than rival services like Paypal.
 (Also, your recipient doesn’t need to have a Wise account.)

-Wise even offers its own debit card for its business account (and others), which allows you to pay in local currencies at no charge when traveling, withdraw up to $250 every day for up to 30 days (also free), convert your money at the real mid-market exchange rate, and convert your money to a different currency for only a small conversion fee (from 0.35% and 2.85%).
+Wise even offers its own debit card for its business account (and others), which allows you to pay in local currencies at no charge when traveling, withdraw up to $250 every day for up to 30 days (also free), convert your money at the real mid-market exchange rate, and convert your money to a different currency for only a low conversion fee (from 0.35% and 2.85%).
 For more information on the Wise debit card, check this link.

 The required documents to open a Commercial Access account with Bank Australia vary by the type of organization you represent (LLC, corporation, sole trader).
 But all businesses are required to provide a Business Name Registration Certificate and their ABN.